SidneyBuckner/samples/README.md

 ```

 ### Function Factories and Function Constructors
+- Constructors are a blueprint object (skeleton object to be run at a later time!)

 - When the Keyword 'this' works, and when it doesnt:
   - A Couple Notes for the example function factory below (note you shouldnt be doing OOP with the example below):